Getting Started with Chalk

 the default configuration does not have the http sink enabled.

-But if we really want to validate that we have the correct
+If we want to validate that we have the correct

 configuration loaded, we can run chalk dump